mrclx/enterprise-valuation/README.md

 # enterprise-valuation
-This project is a neural network to compute enterprise valuations.
-It was executed in course of the information and communcation technology lecture 2018 at the Baden-Wuerttemberg Cooperative State University Ravensburg.
+Project goal was to develop neural network that predicts enterprise valuations.
+The project was executed in course of the information and communcation technology lecture 2018 at the Baden-Wuerttemberg Cooperative State University Ravensburg.

 The file "19062018-IKT-KI_Banking.pdf" contains a PowerPoint Presentation on the project.